 Are You Ready for the New Not-for-Profit Reporting Standard?

-Starting in 2018, a new accounting standard goes into effect for charities, public universities and colleges, and other types of cultural, religious and trade-related not for profits.
+Starting in 2018, a new accounting standard goes into effect for charities, private universities and colleges, and other types of cultural, religious and trade-related not for profits.
 Accounting Standards Update (ASU) No. 2016-14, Not-for Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities, makes the first significant changes to the accounting rules for such organizations’ financial statements since the early 1990s.
 Here are the details.

 Need for change